sourcegraph/careers/job-descriptions/software-engineer-intern.md

 - Are pursuing a computer science undergraduate or graduate degree.
 - Can demonstrate passion and excitement about developer tools (e.g. have built a developer tool, contributed to open source developer tools or other open source projects, written blog posts or talks about development, etc.)
-- _(Not required)_ Have submitted a PR in any one of our repos (and linked to it in their application)!

 **[Click here to apply!](https://hire.withgoogle.com/public/jobs/sourcegraphcom/view/P_AAAAAADAAC5MmpnWT-Pu9h)**